 Founder and CEO

-Mr. Turner is a sought-after speaker and is regularly interviewed by trade publications and national media outlets, including Bloomberg TV, CNBC, Fox Business and The Wall Street Journal.
+A sought-after speaker, Mr. Turner is regularly interviewed by trade publications and national media

-Mr. Turner graduated cum laude from Taylor University, where he earned bachelor’s degrees in both international business (with finance and economic concentrations) and business administration/systems.
+Mr. Turner graduated from Taylor University, where he earned bachelor’s degrees in both

 Chief Financial Officer